Sunshine Hours Map UK (Solar Radiation Map)

 Are you considering installing solar panels and wondering what the sunshine hours are in your area?
 It’s important as it impacts how much power your panels will generate annually.

-Solar panels need sunlight to hit them in order to generate power i.e. electricity for your home, so knowing how much sunshine hours your area receive is an important consideration.
+Solar panels need sunlight to hit them to generate power i.e. electricity for your home, so knowing how much sunshine hours your area receives is an important consideration.

 Knowing the annual sunlight in your area not only enables you to figure out how much electricity your panels will generate.